15 Tips on How to Act Around Someone Who Doesn’t Like You

 12. Be kind

-When a person doesn’t like you, it’s possible that they found you rude or unpleasant at some point of time.
+When a person doesn’t like you, it’s possible that they found you rude or unpleasant at some point in time.

 Even if the person doesn’t like you, it’s important to be kind and courteous towards them.
 Small acts of kindness, such as holding the door open or offering to help with a task, can go a long way in diffusing tension.